 Flying with an infant really isn’t as difficult as it may seem.
 Of course, this is easy for us to say, after so many flights with our son.
 New parents face tons of challenges and the idea of traveling with an infant can seem quite scary.
 A lot of things change when you travel with kids and flying does too.
 We’re more than happy to share our lessons learned so you don’t have to make the same mistakes we did.
 Also, read these tips for flying with a toddler.

 Break up long-haul flights with a long stopover

 This has helped us tremendously.
 When searching for flights, we now actually prefer a flight with a long stopover (min.
 12 hours) about half-way.
 Of course this only works for long-haul flights.
 I’d say for us a flight would have to be over 8 or 9 hours.
 Even if you only spend one night at your stopover location, it’ll help shorten the flight time per day.
-In our experience it’s so much easier to do two 6 hour flights than one 12 hour flight.
+In our experience, it’s so much easier to do two 6 hour flights than one 12 hour flight.
 It’s especially useful if you’re going to a different time zone as it will also help you adjust to the time difference much faster (also check out these other tips for dealing with toddler jet lag).
 When we were traveling from Dahab, Egypt to Bali, we did Dahab – Cairo – Dubai the first day.
 We arrived in the afternoon, stayed the night in Dubai and traveled from Dubai to Bali the next morning.
 Once in Bali it only took our little one two days to adjust en have a normal sleep routine again.

 When the parents are relaxed, the kids are too